 Take that morning swim at the Shoals Club, where you’ll find two pools in addition to the beach, which is only steps away.
 With towels, beach chairs and even umbrellas available, it’s easy to camp out on the beach to play in the waves or lounge in a poolside seat on the deck.
 After you’ve had your fill of frolicking in the water, get a bite to eat from the al fresco Sandbar Grille, which serves everything from kid-friendly food to adult frozen beverages.

 In the afternoon, climb to the top of the Old Baldy Lighthouse, affectionately referred to by locals as Old Baldy.
 Commissioned by Thomas Jefferson, Old Baldy is the oldest lighthouse in North Carolina, and through the displays at the onsite Smith Island Museum of History, you can learn more about its past.

 In the afternoon, join Riverside Adventure Company for a kayak or canoe tour of the winding marsh creeks behind Old Baldy.
 There you’re sure to see a variety of marsh birds, as well as osprey and even bald eagles as they soar overhead.

 Make reservations for a table on the deck at JULES' Salty Grub & Island Pub and satisfy your seafood cravings al fresco.
-Try the peel and eat shrimp, an overflowing crab pot, a fried seafood basket or any of a number of dishes that feature fresh and local seafood.
+Try the peel and eat shrimp, a grouper BLT, a fried seafood basket, or any of a number of dishes that feature fresh and local seafood.

 If you’re not exhausted from a day in the sun and a seafood feast, join Riverside Adventure’s Ghost Walk.
 This family-friendly ghost walk comes in two varieties, scary and really scary, tailored to suit the group.
 Take a brief walking tour and meet some of the ghosts and creatures of Bald Head Island.